Getting ready to “Go Solar”?

 Who: Your contractor

-How: Once your application is approved, your meter will be updated and you are immediately signed up for the rate plan.
+How: Once your contractor has obtained approval for interconnection to our electric grid, your meter will be updated, and you will be immediately signed up for the rate plan.

 Homeowners may qualify for a free home solar system from our partner, GRID Alternatives.
-Find out if the Single-family Affordable Solar Homes (SASH) program, a state of California program for low or fixed income families, can help you.
+Find out if the Disadvantaged Communities - Single-family Solar Homes (DAC-SASH) program, a state of California program for low or fixed-income families, can help you.
+Your home must be in a DAC to qualify.
 Learn more

-If your building owner participates in the Solar on Multifamily Affordable Housing (SOMAH) program, you as a tenant will see a credit from the solar production on your electricity bills Learn more at tenant education materials section.
+If your building owner participates in the Solar on Multifamily Affordable Housing (SOMAH) program, you as a tenant will see a credit from the solar production on your electricity bills.
+Learn more